vuejs/vue-router/docs/en/essentials/getting-started.md

 // Now the app has started!
 ```

-You can also checkout this example [live](http://jsfiddle.net/fnlCtrl/t49c0mqz/).
+You can also checkout this example [live](http://jsfiddle.net/yyx990803/xgrjzsup/).

 In addition:

+- Notice that a `<router-link>` automatically gets the `.router-link-active` class when its target route is matched.
+You can learn more about it in its [API reference](../api/router-link.md).

 - The root Vue instance will be available as `router.app` once the initial render is complete.
+You can learn more about the properties and methods available on the router instance [here](../api/router-instance.md).

 - The router instance will be available in all descendants of the root instance as `this.$router`.
+An object representing the current route state will also be available as [this.$route](../api/route-object.md).